The Texas Tree Trails organization is a cooperative effort

 National Park Service began to show an interest as did the

-Texas Forest Service.
+Texas A&M Forest Service.

 The Trinity Blacklands Urban Forestry Council (TBUFC)